-Any student who feels that he/she is being or has been subjected to sexual harassment shall immediately contact his/her teacher or any other employee.
-A school employee to whom a complaint is made shall, within 24 hours of receiving the complaint, report it to the principal or designee.
+Any student who feels that they are being or have been subjected to sexual harassment shall immediately contact their teacher or any other employee.
+A school employee to whom a complaint is made shall, within 24 hours of receiving the complaint, report it to the Principal or designee.

-Any school employee who observes any incident of sexual harassment involving a student shall report this observation to the principal or designee, whether or not the victim files a complaint.
+Any school employee who observes any incident of sexual harassment involving a student shall report this observation to the Principal or designee, whether or not the victim files a complaint.

-In any case of sexual harassment involving the principal or any other employee to whom the complaint would ordinarily be made, the employee who receives the student's report or who observes the incident shall report to the non-discrimination coordinator or the Associate Superintendent.
+In any case of sexual harassment involving the Principal or any other employee to whom the complaint would ordinarily be made, the employee who receives the student's report or who observes the incident shall report to the non-discrimination coordinator or the Associate Superintendent.

-The principal or designee to whom a complaint of sexual harassment is reported shall immediately investigate the complaint in accordance with administrative regulation.
-Where the principal or designee finds that sexual harassment occurred, he/she shall take prompt, appropriate action to end the harassment and address its effects on the victim.
-The principal or designee shall also advise the victim of any other remedies that may be available.
-The principal or designee shall file a report with the County Superintendent or designee and refer the matter to law enforcement authorities, where required.
+The Principal or designee to whom a complaint of sexual harassment is reported shall immediately investigate the complaint in accordance with administrative regulation.
+Where the Principal or designee finds that sexual harassment occurred, they shall take prompt, appropriate action to end the harassment and address its effects on the victim.
+The Principal or designee shall also advise the victim of any other remedies that may be available.
+The Principal or designee shall file a report with the County Superintendent or designee and refer the matter to law enforcement authorities, where required.